 SSTAR 2016 41st Annual Meeting

 The Gwen, A Starwood Luxury Collection Hotel

-Call for Papers!
-Papers are now being accepted for consideration for the SSTAR 41st Annual Meeting, Challenging Ideology and Changing Perspectives.
-Please click here for the details on how to submit your paper.
-Deadline for submission is September 14, 2015.
+Late Breaking Call for Abstracts!
+Abstracts are now being accepted for consideration for the SSTAR 41st Annual Meeting, Challenging Ideology and Changing Perspectives.
+Please click here for the details on how to submit your abstract.
+Deadline for submission is March 1, 2016.

 2016 Masters and Johnson Award

 Nominations are now closed, and under conisderation by the Executive Council.
 The award will be presented at the 2016 Annual Conference.

 CalCalSandra R. Leiblum Student Research Award | The SSTAR Sandra R. Leiblum Student Research Award recognizes the scholarly work of students who are developing a career in the field of sexual disorders and sexual health and fosters the professional development of individuals beginning their careers in this area.